OllieTerrance/Control/README.md

 Introduction
 ============

-Cream (as in the Sonic the Hedgehog character) is a custom status page used on my Raspberry Pi web server.
+Control is a custom status page used on my Raspberry Pi web server.
 It allows viewing the status of running services, connected devices, files and more.

 Running from source